WELCOME TO THE

 PAMELA STATZ

-Pamela Statz grew up in Wisconsin and attended UW Madison earning degrees in Journalism and History.
+Pamela grew up in Wisconsin and attended UW Madison earning degrees in Journalism and History.
 Pamela has worked in media and advertising for Lucasfilm, WIRED, Nike, and Wieden+Kennedy.
 She is the author of THORN CITY (Ooligan Press).
+She has seen Point Break one hundred and thirty seven times.